toitware/toit-protobuf/README.md

 A Toit package for working with protobuf.

 ## Generation
-The protoc-gen-toit folder contains the protoc plugin for generating toit code from protobuf files.
+The protoc-gen-toit folder contains the protoc plugin for generating Toit code from protobuf files.

 The plugin is written in Go and can be installed using